lorenzo-rovigatti/comp_bio_notes/all_atom.md

 The number of particles in a modern-day simulation ranges from hundreds to millions, thus being very far from the thermodynamic limit.
 Therefore, it is not surprising that finite-size effects are always present (at least to some extent).
 In particular, the smaller the system, the larger boundary effects are: since in 3D the volume scales as $N^3$ and the surface as $N^2$, the fraction of particles that are at the surface scales as $N^{-1/3}$, which is a rather slowly decreasing function of $N$.
 For instance, if $N = 1000$, in a cubic box of volume $V = L^3$ more than half of the particles are at the surface.
 One would have to simulate $\approx 10^6$ particles to see this fraction decrease below $10\%$!

-Those pesky boundary effect can be decreased by using periodic boundary conditions (PBCs): we get rid of the surface by considering the volume containing the system, which is often but not always a cubic box, one of cell of an infinite periodic lattice made of identical cells.
+Those pesky boundary effects can be decreased by using periodic boundary conditions (PBCs): we get rid of the surface by considering the volume containing the system, which is often but not always a cubic box, one cell of an infinite periodic lattice made of identical cells.
 Then, each particle $i$ iteracts with any other particle: not only with those in the original cell, but also with their "images", including its own images, contained in all the other cells.
 For instance, the total energy of a (pairwise interacting) cubic system of side length $L$ simulated with PBCs would be

 $$
 U_\text{tot} = \frac{1}{2} \sum_{i,j,\vec{n}}\phantom{}^{'} V(|\vec{r}_{ij} + \vec{n}L|),